Marisa Kelly Named as Ithaca College Provost and Vice President for Academic Affairs

 Kelly succeeds Kathleen Rountree, who announced last spring that she was stepping down as provost.
 Kelly will assume her new position on July 1.
 “We are fortunate that School of Music dean Greg Woodward, who has led our IC20/20 initiative with energy and imagination while serving as interim provost, will continue in this role for the remainder of the academic year,” said Rochon.

-Originally published in Media Relations: Marisa Kelly Named as Ithaca College Provost and Vice President for Academic Affairs.
+Originally published in IC News: Marisa Kelly Named as Ithaca College Provost and Vice President for Academic Affairs.